Thomas R. Odhiambo: Founder of icipe (International Centre for Insect Physiology and Ecology)

 Prof. Odhiambo's ideas got support from, among others, Carl Djerassi, a world-renowned American scientist.
 Together, Odhiambo and Djerassi set the wheels in motion for the launching of icipe.
 Eventually, they gained the support of 21 national academies of science across the globe, who became sponsors of icipe, providing the needed external research directors.

-icipe was declared open for business in 1970, one of its objectives being the creation of motivated and highly talented ‘human capital’ in insect research and related areas of science, to enable Africa to sustain herself and to lead the entire pan-tropical world in this area of endeavour.

-Prof. Odhiambo later remarked: “The idea was actually very simple, get the very best people and then if you have more money, put buildings and equipment around them.”
+Prof. Odhiambo later remarked: "The idea was actually very simple, get the very best people and then if you have more money, put buildings and equipment around them."

 In the beginning money was in short supply at icipe, and the Centre's headquarters consisted of a number of rented wood-frame barracks perched on the hillside of Chiromo Campus at the University of Nairobi.
 The first postdoctoral researcher arrived to work in a garage that flooded when it rained and the budget was improvised from week to week.

 Today, icipe stands as a centre of scientific excellence and training in Africa.
 And as Prof. Odhiambo had hoped, it is indeed staffed mainly by indigenous African scientists. icipe currently has a staff of more than 400, and the Centre collaborates with over 200 national systems, research institutes and universities around the world.

 Prof. Odhiambo's vision of holistic science is today embodied in the Centre's 4Hs paradigm, denoting human, animal, plant and environmental health.
 Its major research areas include disease vectors, such as mosquitoes and tsetse, as well as pests of cereals and horticultural crops. icipe scientists are also conducting research into beneficial insects such as bees and silkworm moths.